azrieltomas/8mm-Digitaliser/README.md

 * Solder the controller
 * 3D print a better alignment jig
 * Implement sound capture with magnetic tape head (where required)

+### Future
+With no more 8mm films to digitise, the better solutions are being implemented in the [16mm Digitialiser](https://github.com/azrieltomas/16mm-Digitaliser)